Your Guide to Filing a Special Leave Petition (SLP) in...

 The Court categorically separated the Group of Companies doctrine from the concept of “piercing the corporate veil” or alter ego:

-Group of Companies Doctrine |
+| Group of Companies Doctrine | Piercing the Corporate Veil |

-Based on equity, good faith, and abuse of legal structure |
+| Based on party intention and consent | Based on equity, good faith, and abuse of legal structure |

-Disregards separate legal personality |
+| Maintains corporate separateness | Disregards separate legal personality |

-Used in fraud/misuse of corporate structure |
+| Used in arbitration inclusion | Used in fraud/misuse of corporate structure |

 The Court analyzed the phrase “claiming through or under”, traditionally applied to successors or legal representatives.